 572 Fulton St at Flatbush Ave, Fort Greene

 The Place: A new, spacious, modern Italian restaurant a stone's throw from the BAM Harvey Theater in Fort Greene.

 The Time: Thursday October 4, 6:15pm.
-I’m meeting a friend at 7:30 to see Bill T. Jones’ “A Letter to My Nephew” at BAM (Actually.
-One of the greatest works of art I’ve seen maybe ever).
+I’m meeting a friend at 7:30 to see Bill T. Jones’ “A Letter to My Nephew” at BAM.
 I’m in Fort Greene all the time, so there are very few bars around here I haven’t been to, until I walk by Lady’s.
 I go in, mostly because I’m like “what’s this?” and get distracted by something shiny.

 The Vibe: It’s a big place that tows the line between modern, elegant and welcoming, kind of like The Smith or any Keith McNally restaurant, except not French.
 I pull up a stool at the large circle bar, and I have a nice view of the open kitchen.
 For a new place hidden under scaffolding at 6:15pm, there are a decent number of people here.
-A skinny, mustached man in a suit jacket is near me on my right, two guys both in newsboy caps drinking cocktails and eating calamari near me on my left, a couple with a baby at a table blissfully far from me.
+A skinny, mustached man in a suit jacket is near me on the right, two guys both in newsboy caps drinking cocktails and eating calamari near me on the left, a couple with a baby at a table blissfully far from me.
 Definitely an eclectic mix happening.
 Oh just kidding, the guys don’t have newsboy caps, they both have glasses.
 Why in my brain is that the same thing?

 The Bartender: A guy named Trey, who is super friendly, and when I say the place smells new, he tells me the story.
 Lady’s used to be a fine-dining restaurant, then they gutted it and changed everything.
 The only remaining things are the location and the name.
 They reopened on September 25th.
 Trey says they just got their frozen drink machine in today, and he and I high-five.